 |Name||Born||Nationality||Member since||Elected in||Elected until|

 |Dr Daniel Suter||1955||Switzerland||2016||2016||2017|

 1950; Place of residence: Hohenrain LU; Member of the Board of Directors since: 2002.
 Chairman since: 2014.
 Training/degree: Ing.
 HTL. in agriculture and dairy industry in Zollikofen BE.
-Professional background: Farm manager and owner until 2011; Board Member and Audit Committee member of Migros-Genossenschafts-Bundes MGB until 30 June 2008; member of the Swiss National Council from 1991 to 2006 (CVP faction); 2006 to 2015 Head of DDPS claims Centre, Bern.
-Professional activity: Freelancer since September 2015.
+Professional background: Farm manager and owner until 2011; Board Member and Audit Committee member of Migros-Genossenschafts-Bund MGB until 30 June 2008; member of the Swiss National Council from 1991 to 2006 (CVP faction); 2006 to 2015 Head of DDPS Claims Centre, Bern.
+Professional activity: Freelance since September 2015.
 Other activities: None.

 1956; Place of residence: Kriens LU; Member of the Board of Directors since: 2005.
 Vice Chairman since: 2014.
 Training/degree: Studies in food sciences at ETH Zurich, major in dairy science; Dipl.
 LM.
 Ing.
 ETH; Dr. sc. techn.
 Professional background: Five years in executive positions at Weichkäserei Baer AG in Küssnacht am Rigi; three years in executive management at Galactina AG Belp (baby food production); 15 years in executive management of Kambly SA, Trubschachen, five years as CEO.
 Professional activity: CEO of Chocolats Halba, Wallisellen since 2006.
 Other activities: Board Chair (VRP) of Chocolats Halba Honduras since 2014.